b-rodrigues/chronicler/README.md

 for showing me a nice way to catch errors, and finally [Mwavu](https://community.rstudio.com/t/how-to-do-call-a-dplyr-function/131396/2?u=brodriguesco) for pointing me towards the right direction with an issue I’ve had as I started working on this package.
+Thanks to [Putosaure](https://twitter.com/putosaure) for designing the hex logo.